Gladstone Park: Our Quirky Past

 What’s Opera Got to Do With It?

-Caldwell had a very complicated life.
-The short story is that his mixed heritage presented obstacles regarding his career prospects and social standing at the same time as creating opportunities for him to accomplish things few others could do at the time.
+Caldwell, AKA Sauganash, had a very complicated life.
+The short story is that his mixed heritage (part Native American, part white man) presented both obstacles regarding his social standing and career prospects at the same time as creating opportunities for him to accomplish things few others could do at the time.

-When the child, originally named Thomas, arrived at the Ontario homestead of the Caldwell’s, it was only to find that one of his father’s seven subsequently-born children was also named Thomas.
-If his dislocation hadn’t been enough, his family unceremoniously yanked the last piece of his identity out from under him by bestowing him with the man-boy name of “Billy,” all while formally educating him in English and French and raising him in the Catholic Church.
-Set forever on the course for how he was known and treated throughout his entire adult life, the pathos only grew.
+When the child, originally named Thomas, arrived at the Ontario homestead of the Caldwell’s, it was only to find that one of his father’s seven subsequently-born legitimate children was also named Thomas.
+If his dislocation hadn’t been enough, his family unceremoniously yanked the last piece of his identity out from under him by bestowing him with the man-boy name “Billy,” all while formally educating him in English and French and raising him in the Catholic Church.
+Set forever on the course for how he was known and treated throughout his entire adult life, sort of accepted while definitively not, the pathos only grew.

-Where is someone like former Chicago Composer-in-Residence Missy Mazzoli to gobsmack us with a mind-blowing opera on the life of Billy (Sauganash) Caldwell when you need her?
+Where is someone like former Chicago Composer-in-Residence Missy Mazzoli when you need her to gobsmack us with our own mind-blowing opera on the life of Billy (Sauganash) Caldwell?

 Billy/Sauganash: A Foot in Two Worlds